Just because you are a woman, don’t let that be the sole reason to stop you from becoming a pilot.

-All the requirements and procedures to become a female pilot is the same as for male pilots.
+All the requirements and procedures to become a female pilot are the same as for male pilots.

-Regardless of gender, anyone who is willing to become a pilot has to take all the necessary steps, like gaining their flight hours.
+Regardless of gender, anyone willing to become a pilot must take all the necessary steps, like gaining their flight hours.

-After you have flown the required hours specified by civil aviation only, then you can gain your commercial pilot license.
+After you have flown the required hours specified by the civil aviation authority, you can obtain your commercial pilot license.

 Becoming a pilot is easy as well as challenging, depending on the path you choose to take.

-To become a female commercial pilot, you have to fulfill the primary requirements first.
+To become a female commercial pilot, you must first fulfill the primary requirements.

-You have to be medically fit and acquire a medical certificate from the civil aviation authority before you can start flying.
+Before flight training, you must be medically fit and acquire a medical certificate from the civil aviation authority.

-After you complete your ground schooling for a private pilot license, you can apply for a student pilot license.
+After completing your ground schooling for a private pilot license, you can apply for a student pilot license.

-A student pilot license only allows a student to fly the aircraft under the command of an instructor pilot.
+A student pilot license allows a student to fly the aircraft under an instructor pilot’s command.

-You have to fly all the required hours to go for your private pilot license exam.
+You must fly all the required hours for your private pilot license exam.

-Once you get your private license now, you are ready to fly by yourself as much as you want to log the minimum hours required by the civil aviation for commercial pilot license application.
+Once you get your private license, you are ready to fly by yourself as much as you want to log the minimum hours required by the civil aviation authority for a commercial pilot license application.

-Depending on the country and their civil aviation authority regulations, the flight hour requirements for getting a commercial pilot license varies between 150 to 250 hours.
+Depending on the country and their civil aviation authority regulations, the flight hours for getting a commercial pilot license vary between 150 to 250 hours.

 These hour requirements will not be different for a male or a female.

-Like any other studies, both the male and female have to take the same steps to become a pilot.
+Like any other studies, males and females must take the same steps to become pilots.